JLSteenwyk/treehouse/README.md

 ## Quick Start

 ### 1) Installing dependencies
-The shiny app assumes shiny, phytools, and ape are installed.
-To install these packages, execute the typical R command within the R environment.
+Function of this app requires the shiny R package.
+To install this package, execute the typical R command within the R environment.
 ```
 install.packages("shiny", dep=T)
-install.packages("phytools", dep=T)
 ```

 ### 2) Opening up the shiny app